 Are you looking for a specific CAS action to use in your project?
 Maybe you need to create a linear or logistic regression and can't seem to find the CAS action?
 In this post in the Getting Started with Python Integration to SAS® Viya® series, we are going to look

 In the second post of the Getting Started with Python Integration to SAS® Viya® series we will learn about Working with CAS Actions and CASResults Objects.
 CAS actions are commands sent to the CAS server to run a task, and CASResults objects contain information returned from the CAS server.
 This

 Index of articles on Getting Started with Python Integration to SAS® Viya®.
-Part 1 - Making a Connection Part 2 - Working with CAS Actions and CASResults Objects Part 3 - Loading a CAS Action Set Part 4 - Exploring Caslibs Part 5 - Uploading Data into CAS Part 6
+Part 1 - Making a Connection Part 2 - Working with CAS Actions and CASResults Objects Part 3 - Loading a CAS Action Set Part 4 - Exploring Caslibs Part 5 - Loading Server-Side Files into Memory Part

 Learning never stops.
 When SAS had to change this year’s SAS Global Forum (SASGF) to a virtual event, everyone was disappointed.
 I am, however, super excited about all of the papers and stream of video releases over the last month (and I encourage you to register for the upcoming live

 Welcome to the first post for the Getting Started with Python Integration to SAS Viya series!
 With the popularity of the Python programming language for data analysis and SAS Viya's ability to integrate with Python, I thought, why not create tutorials for users integrating the two?
 To begin the series